diegomadness/progress-status/README.md

 been achieved at the time of the request.
 #### Definition of result field “needed_daily_learning_time”
 Daily learning time needed to achieve the goal.
+The approach I took to this field is basically "If you still have the energy to study more today(if there is also enough time, API ensures that) then this is how much time you need to spend learning every day starting today"

 ## Installation
 wip